Perry Owens: Ike Clanton's Death

 Old Man Blevins disappeared in June 1887 and was thought to have been killed by the Tewksbury faction or by Apaches.
 The Blevins brothers searched for their father with help from some Hashknife Cowboys and in one of the forays Hamp Blevins and another were killed by the Tewksbury side.
 They had gone to a ranch formerly owned by the Middleton Family where a family friend of the Tewksbury's lived.
 There, a confrontation broke out and resulted in the Blevins' retreat.
-On September 2, 1887 Andy Blevins and others ambushed and killed John Tewksbury and Bill Jacobs in revenge.
+On September 2, 1887, Andy Blevins and others ambushed and killed John Tewksbury and Bill Jacobs in revenge.
 Blevins returned to Holbrook and was heard bragging about the killings.

 Sheriff Owens had inherited an old warrant for Andy Cooper (Blevins) arrest, but had never gone after Blevins.
 Some said it was because Owens and Blevins were friends, having been cowboys together.
 Others said Owens was afraid of Blevins, who was known as a fine shot and a cold killer.
 The warrant was for the theft of some twenty-five horses from a Mormon, who had tracked his horses to the Blevins Canyon Creek Ranch and identified Andy.
 A county official had likewise seen Andy driving the horses.

 On Sunday, September 4, 1887, Sheriff Owens heard Andy was in Holbrook and rode to the Blevins' cottage in Holbrook to serve the outstanding warrant for rustling on Andy Blevins/Cooper.
-Twelve people were inside the house that afternoon when Owens reached it, including Cooper (the eldest Blevins brother), the younger brothers John and Sam Houston Blevins; the brothers' mother, Mrs. Blevins; John Blevins' wife Eva and their infant son; a family friend, Miss Amanda Gladden; house guest Mose Roberts; and several children.
+Twelve people were inside the house that afternoon when Owens reached it, including Cooper (the eldest Blevins brother), the younger brothers John and Sam Houston Blevins; the brothers' mother, Mrs. Blevins; John Blevins's wife Eva and their infant son; a family friend, Miss Amanda Gladden; house guest Mose Roberts; and several children.